Dialgatrainer02/home-lab/readme.md

 acme certs are provided to all the hosts

-task: reduce dependancy mess and speed up apply
+task: reduce dependancy mess and speed up apply (currently takes 5 minutes to apply)